Buying vs. Owning vs. Selling: The Three Cost Stages Many Buyers Mix Together

 Buying, owning, and selling are connected, but they are not the same stage.
 Each has its own costs, timing, risks, and documents.
 A complete property budget should include all three.

 The benefit of separating the stages is clarity.
 It becomes easier to see whether the problem is cash to close, monthly affordability, repair exposure, renovation risk, or exit cost.
-Once the cost is placed in the right stage, it is easier to ask better questions.
+Once the cost is placed in the right stage, it is easier to ask better questions and use the right tools and guides.

 Bottom line: The purchase price tells you what the property costs to buy.
 The ownership budget tells you what it costs to keep.
 The selling estimate tells you what it costs to leave.